disintar/tonpy/docs/source/main_info.rst

 by `workflow`_ and creates complete python package with some python code on top of C++ bindings.

+We try to provide 100% test coverage on all structures and functions.
+Github workflow automatically run tests on all supported systems (Linux, Windows, MacOS) / (x86_64 / aarch64) / (py39, py310, py311 and publish package to pypi.

 .. _TON blockchain: https://github.com/ton-blockchain/ton
 .. _C++ bindings: https://github.com/disintar/ton/tree/master/tvm-python
 .. _main package: https://github.com/disintar/tonpy